alexyorke/beginning-ci-cd-book/src/chapters/Considerations_for_businesses.md

-﻿Okay, this is a comprehensive set of notes!
-It covers many critical aspects for businesses considering CI/CD.
-Let's start structuring this into a coherent chapter.
-I will synthesize the information, organize it logically, ensure a consistent tone suitable for a book, and incorporate the core ideas from your notes and linked concepts.

-Given the length, I'll break this down.
-Here is the first part of the chapter, focusing on the initial strategic considerations.

----

-## Chapter X: Considerations for Businesses: Is CI/CD Right for You?
+﻿## Chapter X: Considerations for Businesses: Is CI/CD Right for You?

 ### Introduction: Beyond the Buzzwords